 Are you the type of person who somehow manages to stay friends with all of your exes?
 If you are, you are not alone.
 Some people are capable of moving past emotional pain in a way that may seem heartless to others.
 Contrary to bad relationship propaganda, not all people who remain friends with exes are still in love with them.

-I believe that the reason it is so hard to remain friends with an ex once you start dating someone else is because we fail to set clear expectations of acceptable conduct when transitioning into a friendship role.
-It is highly possible that at least in person in this friendship may still be harboring an attraction.
+I believe that the reason it is so hard to remain friends with an ex once you start dating someone else is that we fail to set clear expectations of acceptable conduct when transitioning into a friendship role.
+It is highly possible that at least one person in this friendship may still be harboring an attraction.

 Mutual attraction is dangerous in a platonic relationship and actually toxic when you’re trying to move on.
 If you are dating someone while still attracted to your ex, and trying to be friends with that said ex… you are an ass.
 This is a disaster waiting to happen and the reason most people cannot be friends with an ex.
 Either get over the person or carry your flame without exposing another innocent person to it in the dating world.